gutnar/logic-query-parser/README.md

 # Logic Query Parser
-Generate binary tree with a logic query string as input
+Generate binary tree with a logic query string as input and convert it to disjunctive normal form (DNF).

 # How to install?
 ```